Every day, millions of marketers rely on tools and software for marketing automation, such as CRM customer relationship management software.

 Detailed, Real-Time Metrics

-If you use a CRM, these reports can be in ever greater detail, carrying with them KPIs that hold more weight.
-Templates make it easy to take the current data and lay it out in a format that makes the most sense to your sales team, such as bars, charts, or graphs.
+Templates make it easy to take the current data and lay it out in a format that makes the most sense to your sales teams, such as bars, charts, or graphs.

 Image courtesy of Act!